 - With our focus on the health, safety and well-being of our university community, Laurier requires face-coverings in instructional spaces.
 Instructional spaces include any in-person indoor gathering space associated with the delivery of academic courses.
 Wearing masks in these higher-capacity, close-proximity settings helps to limit the spread of COVID-19 within our community.
 The university may remove or enhance masking requirements as needed in response to changing conditions.

-- Mask-wearing is optional in other areas of the university; however, there are mask-only study spaces for students who choose to wear masks.
+- Mask-wearing is optional in other areas of the university.
 Note that some activities and events beyond scheduled classes may have mask requirements at the discretion of event organizers.

 - Laurier’s COVID-19 mandatory vaccination policy remains paused.
 We encourage all members of our community to stay up to date with boosters, including third and fourth doses, to avoid disruption to work or studies.
 The university may re-implement vaccination requirements at any time in response to changing conditions.